This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

-(247) The Faculty Progress and Appeals Committee will convene a review to:
+(249) The Faculty Progress and Appeals Committee will meet to:

 - make a determination based on each student's previous academic record and the information provided to the Committee;

-- determine sanctions to be applied to students who have failed to provide a ‘Getting Back on Track’ plan, typically suspension for one academic year; and
+- determine actions to be applied to students who have not provided an Academic Concern plan, typically suspension for one academic year; and

 - resolve all students of Academic Concern matters in a timely manner.

-- addressed their poor academic performance and the Committee may resolve to permit the student to either:
+- addressed concerns relating to their previous academic performance, and may resolve to permit the student to either:

 - continue in the program; or

 - continue in the program with specified conditions e.g. enrolment limited to specific courses or number of units, participation in an academic support program;